j3schaue/meta_analysis_md_diagnostics/writeup/diagnostics_tutorial/MA_missing_data_EDA.knit.md

 \sum_{i=1}^k \frac{\left(1 - \prod_{j = 1}^p R_{ij}\right)/\sigma_i^2}{\sum_{i=1}^k 1/\sigma_i^2}
 \end{equation}
 gives the fraction of information in a meta-analysis associated with effects that are missing any data.
-In the Tanner-Smith et al. example, effects that are missing any covariates make up roughly `r round(any_sum %>% pull(wt_pct), 1)`% of the total precision in the data.
+In the Tanner-Smith et al. example, effects that are missing any covariates make up roughly 74.4% of the total precision in the data.

 The quantity